Residence Halls at the University of Dallas

 in a residential meal plan is optional for Student Apartment residents.
 Student Apartment

-residents may also purchase commuter meal cards directly from the cafeteria.
+residents may also purchase commuter meal plans directly from the cafeteria.

 During the summer sessions only one meal plan option is available for residents.
 Meals